-The bill amends the management and control structure of county economic development authorities in West Virginia by reducing the minimum number of board members from seven to a new minimum of
+The bill amends the management and control structure of county economic development authorities in West Virginia by reducing the minimum number of board members required.
+Previously, the law mandated a board consisting of no fewer than seven and no more than 21 members.
+The new legislation modifies this requirement, allowing for a more flexible board composition, although the specific new minimum number is not detailed in the provided text.

-Additionally, the bill maintains the existing framework for the appointment and terms of board members, stipulating that initial appointees will serve staggered terms of one, two, and three years, with subsequent appointments set for three-year terms.
-The county commission also retains the authority to remove members and appoint successors as needed.
-This legislative change aims to streamline the governance of county economic development authorities while ensuring that local interests are represented.
+Additionally, the bill outlines the appointment process for board members, which remains under the authority of the county commission.
+Members will continue to serve staggered terms, with initial appointments lasting one, two, or three years, followed by three-year terms for subsequent appointments.
+The county commission retains the power to remove members and appoint successors as needed.
+This change aims to streamline the governance of county economic development authorities and enhance their operational efficiency.

 Statutes affected: Introduced Version: 7-12-3